ronniekram/cli-portfolio/README.md

 ```

 #To Run

-In your terminal, make sure you're in the correct folder using 'pwd' and 'cd' if needed,
+- Make sure you're in the correct folder('cli-portfolio-master').
+- Type 'ruby bin/recipe' to start the program.
+- You'll be given a prompt to begin.
+Have fun!

 #License
 Copyright 2020 ronniekram